 The HEI report can only be run one academic year at a time.
 If you need data covering multiple years, you will need to download a separate report for each academic year and combine them outside the DCS.

-Request route in the HEI report
+Request Route in the HEI report

 What the HEI report is best used for